pyOpenSci/software-peer-review/open-source-software-submissions/editors-guide.md

 🎉 Congratulations!
 You are now published with both JOSS and pyOpenSci! 🎉
 <IF JOSS SUBMISSION/>

 All -- if you have any feedback for us about the review process please feel free to share it here.
-We are always looking to improve our process and our documentation in the [contributing-guide](https://www.pyopensci.org/contributing-guide).
-We have also been updating our documentation to improve the process so all feedback is appreciated!
+We are always looking to improve our process and documentation in the [contributing-guide](https://www.pyopensci.org/contributing-guide).
+We have also been updating our documentation to improve the process, so all feedback is appreciated!
 ```

 #### Last Steps Before Closing the Review Issue
 Once the review is complete, you can close the issue.
 Before doing that:

-* Be sure that the issue is tagged with `6/pyOS-approved`
+* Be sure that the issue is tagged with `6/pyOS-approved`.
 * Followup with authors and reviewers to ensure:
-    * that the package was properly added [pyOpenSci website](https://www.pyopensci.org/python-packages/) and
+    * The package was properly added to the [pyOpenSci website](https://www.pyopensci.org/python-packages/).
-    * reviewers and maintainers are listed on the [contributors page](https://www.pyopensci.org/contributors/)
+    * Reviewers and maintainers are listed on the [contributors page](https://www.pyopensci.org/contributors/).
-* If the package is approved by JOSS, be sure that the issue is tagged with `7/JOSS-approved` and the archive / doi information is updated before closing the issue.
+* If the package is approved by JOSS, be sure that the issue is tagged with `7/JOSS-approved` and that the archive / DOI information is updated before closing the issue.

 Congratulations, you have completed a review for pyOpenSci!